 - Attractions in Providence

 - Gay-Friendly and Gay Hotels in Providence

 - Cruising, Gay Saunas & Bath Houses in Providence

 As we already said, there is a lot to love in this creative and accepting city.
 Providence blends the approachability and friendliness of a small town with the culture and refinement of a big city to create something unique, that just begs you to explore further and stay longer.

-If you plan on getting a lot done then car hire in Providence is a very affordable option and popular to see more far-flung attractions of Rhode Islands and New England.
-This is America after all and the car is king.
+If you plan on getting a lot done, then car hire in Providence is a very affordable option and popular to see more far-flung attractions of Rhode Island and New England.
+This is America, after all, and the car is king.

 But if you just want to explore the downtown gaybourhood and a few other places – public transport and rideshare apps should be sufficient.

-Naturally being gay does not define which attractions most of us will want to see in each destination and most queer travelers will simply want to check out the top things to see in Providence during the day!
+Naturally, being gay does not define which attractions most of us will want to see in each destination, and most queer travelers will simply want to check out the top things to see in Providence during the day!